Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 Back to simple small garden fence ideas.
 This design has four pots placed behind a fence.
 The owner used olive trees as the main central plants.
 I like that they’re tall enough to peek behind the fence.

-Get creative with the other plants that fill the pot.
+Also, I suggest you get creative with the other plants that fill the pot.
 Here, the lavender is totally stupendous.

-The use of the rectangular pots here is far better than regular circular ones — it keeps things tidy and takes up the least amount of space possible.
+The use of the rectangular pots here is far better than regular circular ones — it keeps things tidy and takes up the least amount of outdoor space possible.

 A Corner Garden Bed

 This is another idea that features a garden bed with a built-in bench.
 However, I think it’s implemented in a much tidier way.

 The garden bed has a continuous border that goes into the corner.
 Instead of being a part of the bed, the bench is made from separate boards fixed to the side.